Ponniyin Selvan (2005 film)

 Ponniyin Selvan is a 2005 Indian Tamil-language drama film written and directed by Radha Mohan.
-Produced by A. M. Rathnam, it stars his son Ravi Krishna, along with Gopika and Revathi, while Vidyasagar had composed the music for the film.
+Produced by A. M. Rathnam, it stars his son Ravi Krishna, along with Gopika and Revathi, while Vidyasagar composed the music for the film.
 The film is unrelated to the same-titled novel by Kalki Krishnamurthy.
 It was released in Telugu as Muddula Koduku and additionally featured Uttej and Venu Madhav replacing the Tamil actors Elango Kumaravel and Mayilsamy, respectively.

 Plot

 Venu is a middle-class young man who lives in a middle-class area.
 His life revolves around his mother, sister, neighbor and friends.
 He has an inferiority complex because of the scar on his face.
 One fateful day, Venu decides to have plastic surgery to remove the scar.
 In order to raise money for his operation, he takes up part-time jobs.
 He becomes harsh and cold and starts to behave strangely with his family and friends.
 This new Venu shocks everyone around him.
 The rest of the story is about what he realizes in the process of getting his new face job.